ARuss1619/ARuss1619/README.md

 # Practice repository

-I'm figurig out how all this works.
+I'm figuring out how all this works.
 Wish me luck!